List of FIA championships

 This is a list of international motorsport championships, trophies and cups administered and regulated by the Fédération Internationale de l'Automobile (FIA), the international governing body of motorsport.
 The FIA awards the winners titles and/or trophies to the competitors, while working with other promoters who may arrange the commercial affairs of the series.

 The FIA identifies a championship in its International Sporting Code as either a series of competitions or a single competition.
 The sporting regulations for each championship declares the specific titles to be awarded to participants within, thus differentiating for example, the World Endurance Championship with a specific title World Endurance Championship for GTE Drivers.

 World championships

-Seven current series are sanctioned as World Championships:
+Six current series are sanctioned as World Championships: